From gif

-Use this skill when the user asks to convert a video or screen recording to GIF.
+Convert a video or screen recording to GIF.
 Handles HDR recordings, macOS filenames with spaces, and ffmpeg two-pass palette compression.
+Do NOT use for frame extraction (use /frames instead).

 Convert screen recordings to compressed GIFs using ffmpeg's two-pass palette method.
 Handles HDR (HDR10/PQ) recordings from macOS automatically.